drthomas21/WordPress_Tutorial/wordpress_htdocs/wp-content/plugins/schema/readme.txt

 schema.press team does not always provide active support for the Schema plugin on the WordPress.org forums, as we prioritize our email support.
 One-on-one email support is available to people who [bought Schema Premium](https://schema.press/pricing/) only.

-Note that the [Schema Premium](https://schema.press/downloads/schema-premium/) also has several extra [features](https://schema.press/features/) too, including the option to enable more schema.org types, set content location target for markup, and map schema.org properties, so it is well worth your investment!
+Note that the premium [Schema Plugin](https://schema.press/downloads/schema-premium/) also has several extra [features](https://schema.press/features/) too, including the option to enable more schema.org types, set content location target for markup, and map schema.org properties, so it is well worth your investment!

 ### Developers?